contember/docs/docs/tenant/overview.md

 Like a Content API, Tenant API also needs an authorization token for each request - even for a login.

-On local development, you will receive a login token when you start a Contember instance for a first time using `npm run contember instance:up`.
-You can find it in `docker-compose.override.yaml` or `instance.local.yaml`.

-On production, you have to execute [initial system setup](guides/deployment.md#contember-initial-setup).
+The key is defined using `CONTEMBER_LOGIN_TOKEN` env variable.
+For local development, you can find this key in `docker-compose.yaml`

 With a login token, you are allowed just for a single operation - login.